hanleyweng/iOS-Stereoscopic-ARKit-Template/README.md

 # iOS-Stereoscopic-ARKit-Template
 Xcode's 'Augmented Reality App' template, modified to support a basic stereoscopic (two side-by-side camera) view.
-A few lines of code (and storyboard tweaks) to make your ARKit experiment compatible with mobile VR/AR headsets* .
+A few lines of code (and storyboard tweaks) to make your ARKit experiment compatible with mobile VR/AR headsets* (note: the FOV is narrow) .

+__UPDATE: For a wider FOV see ["ARKit Headset View"](https://github.com/hanleyweng/iOS-ARKit-Headset-View).
+Note: This is a less elegant (and more 'beta-code') template.__

 ![Snapshot of a left-eye view and right-eye view of ARKit Scenekit](snapshot.jpg)